fbpx

 1. Spouse or civil partner (provided they survive the Deceased by more than 28 days).

-2. The deceased’s natural children*
+2. The deceased’s natural and adopted children*

 3. The deceased’s parents

-4. Brothers and sisters *
+4. Brothers and sisters*

 5. Half-brothers and half-sisters*